Frequently Asked Questions

 • Key aspects of the PICO, such as the patient population(s) of interest, existing intervention(s) against which the proposed technology or service might be compared, and the outcomes to be assessed.

-• How public funding of the proposed technology or service might affect current practice, including patient access to treatment services.
+• How public funding of the proposed health service or technology might affect current practice, including patient access to services.

-• Experience with the proposed technology or service and what the perceived benefits and challenges were for both clinicians and patients.
+• Experience with the proposed health service or technology and what the perceived benefits and challenges were for both clinicians and patients.

 • Research of relevance to the application.